cython/cython/docs/extension_types.rst

 C methods
 =========
 Extension types can have C methods as well as Python methods.
-Like C functions, C methods are declared using :keyword:`cdef` instead of :keyword:`def`.
+Like C functions, C methods are declared using :keyword:`cdef` or :keyword:`cpdef` instead of :keyword:`def`.
 C methods are "virtual", and may be overridden in derived extension types.::